dwaxe/dwaxe.github.io/_posts/2014-04-27-switching-chroots.markdown

 /realpost

-Damn this prose is disappointing.
+Damn this prose is uninspiring.
 I guess that's technical writing for ya.